StuyPulse/NewbieBot/README.md

     public void retractHood() {}

     // a special method that's run by the robot every 0.02 seconds
-    // set the voltage of the motors in here (calculate feedforward here too!) public void periodic() {}
+    // set the voltage of the motors in here using the feedforward equation! public void periodic() {}
 }
 ```